pilight/pilight/README.md

 __Don't forget to use the command `sudo` prior to all commands below when you're not logged in as root__
 <hr>
 To fully benifit from my code, you should build a low-pass filter to make sure no noise is being received by the receiver.
-This filter only costs about $1 and works absolutely perfect.
+This filter only co.sts about $1 and works absolutely perfect.
 All components are commonly used and can be found on ebay or at a local DIY shops.<br />
 <img src="http://i.imgur.com/yRp532m.jpg" alt="Low-pass filter" title="Low-pass filter" border="0" />
 <hr>
 With this new code you can choose to use a lirc kernel module or plain GPIO interaction.
 To use the lirc kernel module uncomment this line in the `libs/settings.h`:<br />